xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 - use port tcp/22 by default
 - use asymetric cryptography

-the first time accessing a remote ssh host, its public key fingerprint is prompted to know if you are accessing the wanted host - security reasons, MitM, asking you if you trust it or not
+the first time accessing a remote ssh host, its public key fingerprint is prompted to know if you are accessing the wanted host - security reasons, prevent MitM attacks - asking you if you trust it or not

-if yes, the fingerprint is paste in `~/.ssh/known_hosts` w/ the associate ip address & encryption protocol; its trusted by the local machine
+if yes, the fingerprint is paste in your `~/.ssh/known_hosts` w/ the associate ip address & encryption protocol; its now trusted by your local machine

 ### modifications